What is a Completion Notice?

 Completion Notices are issued on commercial properties, either newly built or those nearing structural completion.

 Legislation states Completion Notices are served on the 'owner' where a premises is structurally complete; or remaining work can reasonably be completed within three months.
 The property need not be structurally complete by the completion date; only capable of completion.
 When setting a completion date, legislation does not allow us to consider other factors; whether financial or personal.

 The 'owner' is the 'person entitled to possession'.
 Progress updates will be asked for from developers/owners and site visits may be made.

 The Completion Notice states the completion date; this is when the premises will be rated and enter the Business Rates list.
 Completion Notices are sent to the 'owner' at their registered or home address.

 If you disagree with a Completion Notice call 01775 761161, selecting Business Rates.
 If we cannot resolve this, you can appeal to the Valuation Tribunal within 28 days of the Completion Notice being served.

-A. It will be exempt.
+It will be exempt.
 If the property remains empty once the exemption ends, a full charge will be payable.
-See Empty Properties.
+See our empty business property page.